-Employees at Kansas City International Airport are gearing up for the annual Thanksgiving holiday travel rush that could reach more than 312,000 travelers over the peak travel period.
+Employees at Kansas City International Airport are gearing up for the annual Thanksgiving holiday travel rush that could reach approximately 356,000 travelers over the peak travel period.
 Airport officials suggest that travelers arrive early, at least two hours prior to departure time.
 To keep things at the terminal curbs running smoothly, KCI Airport Police Traffic Control Officers will strictly enforce parking restrictions, which include no parking or idling on the curb.

 During the busy holiday travel season, passengers are encouraged to check FlyKCI.com for flight status and check in online and print out itineraries and boarding passes in advance.
 Travelers are advised to register with their carrier for electronic flight updates, providing mobile numbers in case of delays or cancellations and allow adequate time for security screening and checking bags.